haoheliu/2021-ISMIR-MSS-Challenge-CWS-PResUNet/README.md

-# Music Source Separation with Channel-wise Subband ResUnet (CWS-ResUNet)
+# Music Source Separation with Channel-wise Subband Phase Aware ResUnet (CWS-PResUNet)
 ## Introduction
 This repo contains the pretrained Music Source Separation models I submitted to the [2021 ISMIR MSS Challenge](https://www.aicrowd.com/challenges/music-demixing-challenge-ismir-2021).
 We only participate the Leaderboard A, so these models are only trained on MUSDB18HQ.